 - In the MMO Dofus, the militia members of the warring cities of Brakmar and Bonta will refer to you along these lines if you speak to them whilst showing the opposite alignment's wings (works like badges, only more feathery).

-- In the Whateley Universe, mutants are often referred to as 'gene filth' by Humanity First! members.
+- Mutants are often referred to as "gene filth" by Humanity First! members.

 - Would-be Knight Templar Pucelle, on seeing that Vamp was meeting with the Bad Seeds, declared that she was obviously drawn to the 'vilest scum' on campus.
 Jobe replies that the vilest scum on campus is, in fact, in a Petri dish in her lab.